Buildings in Green Lane, Derby, to be restored

 Councillor Asaf Afzal said: "This part of the city centre has declined in recent years and working with the local business community we are determined to help bring it back to life.

-"We're confident this major redevelopment will bring an exciting and vibrant feel, and improve the attractiveness of the area as a whole, creating a shopping destination to be proud of."'Raise the status'
+"We're confident this major redevelopment will bring an exciting and vibrant feel, and improve the attractiveness of the area as a whole, creating a shopping destination to be proud of."

 Green Lane and St Peter's Street, which has recently become a conservation area, has buildings dating back from the 18th and 19th centuries.